Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Methods and Materials

 Equation (\ref{eq:sens2}) is particularly well-suited for numerical computation via ray-tracing methods \cite{SIDDON1985}.
 Furthermore, the aforementioned change of variables allows obtaining the probability density:

-An element of the \ac{ics} system matrix is defined as the probability of an annihilation originated in voxel $v$ to be detected as an ICS event in the detector bin $\Delta \eta_i = \{\Delta\vec{r}_1, \Delta\vec{r}_2, \Delta \vec{r}_3 \}$.
+An element of the \ac{ics} system matrix is defined as the probability of an annihilation originated in voxel $v$ to be detected as an ICS event in the volume associated to the measurement element $\Delta \eta_i = \{\Delta\vec{r}_1, \Delta\vec{r}_2, \Delta \vec{r}_3 \}$.
 In absence of further knowledge over the true Compton scattering site, the system matrix must be recognized as the sum of two terms, each one related to a possible detection sequence: $dP_{123}^{I}$, and $dP_{132}^{I}$, where the latter describes the differential probability of an \ac{ics} events in which the Compton scattering occurs in detector $D_3$ and the scattered photon is absorbed in $D_2$.
 This second probability density is expressed as

 Finally, an element of the system matrix can be formulated as